AntohaSPb/ExpandDynamicRange/README.md

 Used on images, this approach allows selectively add contrast to underexposed areas while not overexposing other areas.
 If we normalize image unselectively, expanding dynamic range to 0...255 will not help resolving details in areas with little local contrast

+Useful tutorial on the topic is here [https://habr.com/ru/articles/489734/]

 The Procedure

 1. First we set the rolling frame size where aggregation takes place